Spoil tip

 The term "spoil" is also used to refer to material removed when digging a foundation, tunnel, or other large excavation.
 Such material may be ordinary soil and rocks (after separation of coal from waste), or may be heavily contaminated with chemical waste, determining how it may be disposed of.
 Clean spoil may be used for land reclamation.

 Spoil is distinct from tailings, which is the processed material that remains after the valuable components have been extracted from ore.

 Etymology

 The phrase originates from the French word espoilelier, a verb conveying the meaning: to seize by violence, to plunder, to take by force.

 Physical description

 Spoil tips may be conical in shape, and can appear as conspicuous features of the landscape, or they may be much flatter and eroded, especially if vegetation has established itself.
-In Loos-en-Gohelle, in the former mining area of Pas-de-Calais, France, are a series of five very perfect cones, of which two rise 100 m from the plain.
+In Loos-en-Gohelle, in the former mining area of Pas-de-Calais, France, are a series of five cones, of which two rise 100 m from the plain.

-Uses
+Origins

 Most commonly the term is used for the piles of waste earth materials removed during an excavation process.